-- a minimum share of sustainable investments; - Investment in a portfolio of companies where at least 50% of the weighted average revenues are linked to business activities that contribute to provide essential services (clean water, sanitation, healthcare, nutrition, etc.) and/or to provide products/services that contribute to children's development (education, financial inclusion, sports/leisure, etc.). - a weighted average ESG score that is higher than the weighted average ESG score of the Sub-Fund's reference benchmark.
+- a minimum share of sustainable investments; - Investment in a portfolio of companies where at least 30% of the weighted average revenues are linked to business activities that contribute to provide essential services (clean water, sanitation, healthcare, nutrition, etc.) and/or to provide products/services that contribute to children's development (education, financial inclusion, sports/leisure, etc.). - Eligible companies need to have individual revenue / capex / orderbook exposure to the activities contributing to children's essentials and/or development of at least 10%. - a weighted average ESG score that is higher than the weighted average ESG score of the Sub-Fund's reference benchmark.
 The ESG Score is computed employing Candriam's proprietary ESG analysis methodology.